 From amortisation schedules to loan-to-value ratios, plenty of terms can perplex home loan borrowers.
-Two that pop up a lot are standard variable rate and basic variable rate home loans.
+Two that pop up a lot are standard variable rates and basic variable rate home loans.
 While the pair might appear synonymous at first glance, in practice, this is far from the case.

 A standard variable rate is typically a lender’s default variable rate and is used to price its home loan book.
 It’s also the rate to which a borrower might automatically switch after a fixed-rate period concludes, or the one a borrower might default to on the expiry of a discount period.

 On the other hand, a basic variable rate home loan is a common name for a specific mortgage product.
-Normally, a lender’s basic variable rate home loan represents its most stripped-down, or 'basic', mortgage option.
+Normally, a lender’s basic variable rate home loan represents its most stripped-down, or basic, mortgage option.
 It’s normally designed to provide borrowers with a straightforward, no-frills financing solution, and might come with a lower rate than other products.

 If you’re wondering how variable rates differ from fixed rates, check out our guide on the main types of home loans in Australia.